Joseph Rucker Lamar

 Joseph Rucker Lamar (October 14, 1857 - January 2, 1916) was an Associate Justice of the United States Supreme Court appointed by President William Howard Taft.
-A cousin of former associate justice Lucius Lamar, he served from 1911 until his death in 1916.
+A cousin of former associate justice Lucius Quintus Cincinnatus Lamar, he served from 1911 until his death in 1916.

 Biography

 Born in Ruckersville, Elbert County, Georgia, Lamar was the son of a minister and attended the Academy of Richmond County in Augusta, Georgia and the Martin Institute in Jefferson, Georgia.
 During his time in Augusta, he lived next door to and was the "closest friend" of future president Woodrow Wilson, whose father was the local Presbyterian minister.
 They both also attended Joseph T. Derry's school for boys in a local warehouse, a school whose other students would also become a future Congressman, major newspaper owner/ambassador and the dean of Columbia Law School.
 After Lamar graduated from the Penn Lucy School near Baltimore, Maryland, he attended the University of Georgia where he was a member of the Phi Kappa Literary Society.
 After his family moved he completed his degree at Bethany College in 1877, where he was a member of Beta Theta Pi.
 After attending law school at Washington and Lee University School of Law, he left and completed his legal education by reading law with a prominent Augusta attorney, then returned to Bethany College to teach Latin for a year, afterward practicing law in Augusta.

 From 1886 to 1889, he served in the Georgia House of Representatives, and then was appointed by the Supreme Court of Georgia in 1893 as a member of the Commission to Recodify the Laws of Georgia, which prepared a code of laws for the state.
 Two years later, that code was adopted by the state General Assembly.